![]() |

-In June 2003, the late Nick Goy discovered the existence of the Local Studies Library and the Croydon Archives whilst researching into the fate of the JRGS Organ.
-The first visit was made on 14th and 15th August, 2003, by Nick and Paul Graham, who met with the Archivist, Chris Bennett.
+In June 2003, Nick Goy (JRGS 1963-70) discovered the existence of the Local Studies Library and the Croydon Archives whilst researching into the fate of the JRGS Organ.
+The first visit was made on 14th and 15th August, 2003, by Nick and Paul Graham (JRGS 1959-66), who met with the Archivist, Chris Bennett.
 The Archives contain a huge collection of historical documents from the Croydon schools - of which the one for John Ruskin, under all its guises, is one of the more extensive.
 The key document it contains is the School Log Book.
 This was, effectively, the diary for the school and contains entries for all the main events in the Ruskin history.
 From our point of view this is a valuable source of exact dates.
 Normally, Council rules dictate that a School Log remains closed for 50 years from the date of the last entry.
 However, special permission has been sought to view and reproduce entries from the Log Book - provided that 50 years has elapsed from the date of those entries.
 This has allowed us the privilege to see, and begin to document, the history of the School up until December 1952.
 Although we could apply to the Director of Education to view later entries (for which further permission could be granted), we have chosen not to do so at this stage.
 On reading the Log entries to which we had access, it is apparent that it contains some staff details of a more personal nature.
 Given that a new staff member who joined the school in 1953 might now be in their early Seventies, and therefore probably still alive, it is obvious why there has to be a closed period.
 As responsible researchers, we should respect the privacy of those staff who gave us so much in our formative years and are happy to wait until the data becomes available by passage of time.
 The school magazines, which are freely available, give us good information from 1953 onwards - and in some respects are better than the Log in that they contain full articles on a subject rather than one- or two-line entries.
 Apart from the Log Book, the Archives contain a lot of other useful documentation.
 For example:

 2003 |